Ernie Eves: 2003 election

 In September 2003, Eves called an election for October 2, 2003.
-While exposure from the blackout had boosted the PCs into a short-lived tie with Dalton McGuinty's Liberals in the polls, and despite the reputation of the Ontario Tories for increasing their support base in mid-campaign, Eves had trouble convincing voters that his party deserved to stay in office.
+While exposure from the blackout had boosted the PCs into a short-lived tie with Dalton McGuinty's Liberals in the polls.
 The Tories had released their platform, "The Road Ahead", in May.
-Eves had hired many of Harris' advisers for the campaign, and they drafted a platform that was closer to Flaherty's (and Harris') views than those of Eves.
-Eves was visibly uncomfortable defending policy proposals that he had opposed a year earlier.
-When a Tory campaign staffer distributed a press release referring to McGuinty as an "evil reptilian kitten-eater from another planet", many voters were turned off by the attack.
+When a PC campaign staffer distributed a press release referring to McGuinty as an "evil reptilian kitten-eater from another planet", many voters were turned off by the attack.

 In contrast, the Liberals ran a highly focused, disciplined campaign on the simple theme of "Choose Change".
 They had spent the last four years positioning themselves as the government in waiting.
 McGuinty appeared ready for the office of Premier and tapped into voter frustration over deteriorating public services and the needless conflict of the Harris/Eves governments.
-Eves was unable to make any headway in the leadership debate, appearing uncharacteristically restrained in the face of criticism from McGuinty, and was unable to revive support for his party in the final days of the campaign.
+Eves was unable to revive support for his party in the final days of the campaign.

 On October 2, 2003, the Liberals won 72 of the 103 seats in the Legislature, and Eves' Tories won just 24.
-However, as a sign of his personal strength, Eves won his own seat by the largest margin of any PC candidate.
+He won his own seat by the largest margin of any PC candidate.